 Exam proctoring arrangements can be made with faculty, department staff or the Teaching and Learning Center.

 BG Campus students that are directed by faculty to utilize the Testing Center should arrange an appointment for their exam to be proctored.
 Faculty should encourage students to utilize this service if they do not have alternate arrangements for proctoring.
 All tests must be arranged by appointment, and appointments must be scheduled at least 72 hours in advance.
 Students can do this through the Testing Center webpage.
 Scheduling questions may be directed to email@example.com.
 Operating hours are Monday through Friday, 10 a.m. to 7 p.m.

 - Share your accommodation memo with your professors.
-If you need another copy of your memo, please contact our office, and we can email it to you for forwarding electronically to your professors.
+If you need another copy of your memo, please contact our office, and we can email it to you.

 - Please review accommodation memos received from students.
-Any questions related to how these accommodations will be delivered can be sent to the Office of Accessibility Services at email@example.com.
+Any questions related to how these accommodations will be delivered can be sent to Accessibility Services at email@example.com.

 - For online assessments, you will need to utilize the Canvas accessibility tools to proctor your exams; and, if audio format is needed, LockDown browser cannot be used as it does not allow the reading software to open.